 I am walking through our local health food market without a list, feeling for what I will want to eat in the next few days.
 A woman whom I don’t know passes me and says, "I saw you and thought you were Ann Bancroft.
 But then I thought, no that can’t be, she's, you know."

 "Dead," I say.
 I'm not timid about the great wonder.
-We both chuckle and then I say with a smile, referencing one of Ann Bancroft's great roles, “I used to be Mrs. Robinson.” (when I was married aeons ago.)
+We both chuckle and then I say with a smile, referencing one of Ann Bancroft's great roles, “I used to be Mrs. Robinson.”
+(When I was married.)
 We both chuckle again and walk on.